nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 ```

-Note that the allele frequencies are still being calculated from the genotype likelihoods, which are
+When using BAMS as input the allele frequencies are still being calculated from the genotype likelihoods, which are
-first being calculated from the bams.
+first being calculated from the BAMs.

 </details>

 In general, `-GL 1`, `-doMaf 1/2`, and `-doMajorMinor 1` should be the preferred choice when data uncertainty is high.

-Take a look at the file with `less $RESDIR/PANY_rename.mafs.gz`.
+Take a look at the MAF file with `less $RESDIR/PANY_rename.mafs.gz`.
 The first 20 lines of the file should look like

 ```
 chromo	position	major	minor	knownEM	nInd